JesseBremer/journal-mate/readme.txt

 - Show Overview of entry for the day.

--At end of day the entry saves and is blank for next day
+-At end of day the entry saves and is blank for next day --this could also be done by sending the overview e-mail to an email if not done manually?

 2. Freeform
 --One long form entry.